merylye/merylye.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a recent Computer Science graduate of [Cornell University](http://www.cornell.edu) curious about human-computer interaction and social computing.
+I'm a PhD student at Carnegie Mellon University in the School of Computer Science's [Software and Societal Systems Department](https://s3d.cmu.edu/).

+I broadly study user behavior and information movement in online social networks.
+Topics that interest me include user wellbeing, conflict, and misinformation.

+Previously, I graduated from Cornell University with a B.S.
+Computer Science (2023).
+I am grateful to have worked with [Malte Jung](https://mjung.infosci.cornell.edu/) and [Jon Kleinberg](https://www.cs.cornell.edu/home/kleinber/) in my undergraduate research, which primarily focused on the fields of human-robot interaction and social computing.